Set up client filters

 There are three types of client filters:

-- Whitelist.
+- Include (whitelist).
 Specifies clients to include, based on IP address, host name, DNS name, or client name.

-- Blacklist.
+- Exclude (blacklist).
 Specifies clients to exclude, based on IP address, host name, DNS name, or client name.

 - Machine type.
 Specifies clients to include, based on machine type, such as